Athens, Georgia: Over/Under: Plot

 The third part starts in 2018 as director Thomas Bauer discusses what has happened between parts 2 and 3, and what caused the delay in production.
 He is in New York at film school at The New School, and packing up his belongings including a series of mementos from his time in Athens, GA as he moves out of town and travels to Athens to premiere the first two parts of the documentary at the Classic City Fringe Festival.
 The film catches up with members of the Rodney Kings, Reptar, and kids as they have moved on from their time as musicians to start careers in different cities.
 This section ends with footage of Reptar playing their 10-year anniversary show as Thomas attempts to premiere his film, which fails as the projector goes out.
 This part ends with a performance by Salsa Chest in 2013 at Thomas's house.
 Part 4 takes place on New Year's Eve of 2019.
-It focuses on all the businesses that have closed since the film started, and how the town has change.
+It focuses on all the businesses that have closed since the film started, and how the town has changed.
 The majority of it takes place at Go Bar on its closing night, and features short interviews with almost all people featured in the film and what they will miss most about the town and Go Bar.
 It ends at the stroke of midnight, followed by a performance by New Madrid from 2014 at their barn.